sage-code/maj/basic.md

 Next examples show how to use interrogative prepositions:

 * ke moku tu  ?  = what are you eating ?
-* ki seru tu  ?  = how are you ?
+* ki senu tu  ?  = how are you ?
-* ki seru ala ?  = who was there?
+* ki senu ala ?  = who was there?

 Asking about location can be explicit using "ke loka":

 * de ke loka te andu? = where are you going?
 * de ke loka te venu? = where are you coming from?
-* de ke loka te seru? = where are you from?
+* de ke loka te senu? = where are you from?

 Sometimes "ke" is used to indicate a response and not a question: